A Privacy Notice explains why the GP Practice collects information about you, what is collected and how that information may be used.

 NHS health records may be electronic, on paper or a mixture of both, and we use a combination of working practices and technology to ensure that your information is kept confidential and secure.
 Records which this GP Practice may hold about you may include the following information:

-• Any contact the surgery has had with you, such as appointments, clinic visits, emergency appointments, phone calls, correspondence by any media etc.
+- Any contact the surgery has had with you, such as appointments, real or virtual by any means, clinic visits, emergency appointments, phone calls, SMS messages, correspondence by any media etc.

-Sometimes your information may be requested to be used for research purposes – the surgery will always endeavour to gain your consent before releasing the information (unless it is anonymised).
+- Sometimes your information may be requested to be used for vital medical research purposes to help develop new treatments or for improving our understanding of health and diseases – the surgery will always endeavour to gain your consent before releasing the information (unless it is anonymised).

 Should you have any concerns about how your information is managed at the surgery please contact the Practice Manager to discuss how the disclosure of your personal information can be limited.

-Further information on Fair Processing of data within the NHS can be obtained here
+Further information on fair processing of data within the whole NHS can be obtained in the NHS Privacy Notice here

-We are committed to protecting your privacy and will only use information collected lawfully in accordance with the Data Protection Act 2018 (which is overseen by the Information Commissioner’s Office), Human Rights Act, the Common Law Duty of Confidentiality, and the NHS Codes of Confidentiality and Security.
+We are committed to protecting your privacy and will only use information collected lawfully in accordance with the GDPR, Data Protection Act 2018 (both overseen by the Information Commissioner’s Office), Human Rights Act, the Common Law Duty of Confidentiality, and the NHS Codes of Confidentiality and Security.

 Every member of staff who works for an NHS organisation has a legal obligation to keep information about you confidential.
 Anyone who receives information from an NHS organisation has a legal duty to keep it confidential.